Taer0n/Proxima/README.md

 # Proxima
-A multipurpose Discord bot made in Java using JDA - Work in progress
+A multipurpose Discord bot made in Java using JDA - Discontinued